sparky0520/hack/README.md

 2. Clone the repo in the pico storage after connecting to your computer

-3. Disconnect and Reconnect the pico
+3. Disconnect and Reconnect the pico, enjoy ;)